moresoham/Virtual_paint/README.md

 3. Install matplotlib

 ## How it works:
 Basically it works by identifying the color using HSV methods.
 Once we have 2 or 3 colors, their HSV values are send into a list.
-So when the app detects the HSV values of those colors they appear and with opencv methods like draw_circle (fill method), it helps to draw lines and play around in real time.
+So when the app detects the HSV values of those colors they appear and with opencv methods like cv2.circle, contours and so on.
+It helps to draw lines and play around in real time.